stringparser/gulp-runtime/README.md

 > I want a REPL for this

 Mainly because a REPL is the closest to `define and use as you like`.
-If that was possible then writing task names in this REPL will run them just as doing the same from the command line but with the benefit of not having to end and start another process.
+If that was possible then writing task names in this REPL will run them just as doing the same from the command line.

-But wait, then I realized that what I really liked from `gulp` is the way you can bundle and compose async functions and, to understand how one could go about this, I had to do it for myself.
+Then I realized that what I really liked from `gulp` is the way you can bundle and compose async functions and how its this done under the hood.
+For that I had to try to do it by myself.

 The above has lead to [gulp-repl][gulp-repl], [parth][parth], [runtime][runtime] and finally [gulp-runtime][npm].